Projecting Income

 FAA requests more than 30 calendar days of income when the application and interview dates are in different months, including all of the following:

-For the pay dates, which the participant already receives during the month of the interview.
+●For the pay dates, which the participant already received payments during the month of the interview.

 When the application and interview are in the same budget month, and a participant receives all the income for that month, the budget month is the income request period.